electricimp/SPIFlashFileSystem/README.md

 ### getFileList(*[orderByDate]*)

 The *getFileList()* returns an array of file information identical to that passed into the *init()* callback.
-It takes an optional parameter: orderByData, a Boolean value that specifies whether the returned files should be sorted into date order for you.
+It takes an optional parameter: *orderByDate*, which is a Boolean value that specifies whether the returned files should be sorted into date order for you.
 The default value is `false`.

 ```squirrel
 local files = sffs.getFileList();